folaroma/image-processor/USEME.md

     save png res/oneLayerDesert #this is the "first" layer as it is topmost and visible
     ```

 12. `saveall [type] [file directory]` - saves all of the layers into images of the given file type and creates a text file representing the whole image with the given file name.
-This and the images are then put into a folder:
+This and the images are then put into a folder.
+Paths do not need file extensions:

     ```
     create first add res/desert.ppm ppm